-The Lower East Side continues to maintain its reputation as a vibrant and constantly evolving New York City neighborhood, providing an ideal destination for people to live, work, and shop.
+The Lower East Side is a vibrant and constantly evolving New York City neighborhood… an ideal destination for people to live, work, and shop.

 The Lower East Side Jewish population was so large in late 19th century that had it been a separate city, it would have been the largest Jewish city in the world.